*the content does not apply to US users

 eToro UK is authorized and regulated by the Financial Conduct Authority (FCA) under license 583263.
 Traders enjoy the protective scheme of the Financial Services Compensation Scheme (FSCS), up to £85,000. eToro AUS Capital is authorized by the Australian Securities and Investments Commission (ASIC) under Australian Financial Services License 491139. eToro USA is registered with FinCEN.

 Client accounts are segregated from company funds, as stipulated by regulatory requirements.
 While eToro remains fully compliant with all its regulators, it was fined €50,000 by CySEC due to structural operational weaknesses in 2013.
-Quebec blacklisted this broker in 2015 as an unauthorized foreign company because eToro marketed binary options trading through its platform to Canadian citizens.
 Despite a few regulatory missteps, traders may trust this brokerage.
 All required documents are published on its website, and transparency is taken seriously.

 CySEC is the primary regulator for eToro, covering the majority of its traders.